isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void val(int&);       // Bad: Is val reading its argument

 ##### Enforcement
-* Flag non-`const` reference parameters that are not read before being written to and are a type that could be cheaply returned; they should be "out" return values.
+* Flag reference to non-`const` parameters that are not read before being written to and are a type that could be cheaply returned; they should be "out" return values.

 ### <a name="Rf-out-multi"></a> Rule F.21: To return multiple "out" values, prefer returning a tuple or struct